twm1994/minetest_nmpr_omnet/README.md

 ## How to build

- - Download JThread and Irrlicht source file
+ - Download JThread, Irrlicht and JsonCpp source file
  - Use CMake to build JThread makefile
  - Run the makefile (Use msys on MinGW or GUN Make)
  - Use Code::Block to build Irrlicht win32-gcc version .a and .dll files
+ - Follow [the guide](https://github.com/open-source-parsers/jsoncpp/wiki/Amalgamated) to build JsonCpp amalgamated source and add it to the project
  - Make sure WS2_32 and gdi32 libraries are in the **Libraries** option of the OMNet++ project **Property**
  - Add **Irrlicht.dll** and **libjthread.dll** to the output folder that contains the .exe file after building the project